 \subsubsection{Reconstruction loss.}

-For the reconstruction loss, we adopt L1 loss function that calculates the pixel-wise L1 distance between the generated talking face image, $x_g$, and the target image, $x_d$.
+For the reconstruction loss, we adopt $L1$ loss function that calculates the pixel-wise $L1$ distance between the generated talking face image, $x_g$, and the target image, $x_d$.
 The reconstruction loss can be calculated as follows: